Egypt court blocks creation of constitutional assembly

 An army representative attending the assembly’s second meeting last week urged political powers to put their differences aside and said the constitution writing process would not delay handing power to an elected president.

-Additional reporting by Sherine El Madany and Tamim Elyan; Writing by Tom Pfeiffer; Editing by Alison Williams
+Additional reporting by Sherine El Madany and Tamim Elyan; Writing by Tom Pfeiffer; Editing by Myra MacDonald